KingJ23341/ChatGPT---Dan-Jailbreak/README.md

 There are obviously limitations when it comes to what the AI can and cannot do.

 Please note that I am not associated with OpenAI, and I do not encourage using this to commit crimes, dangerous acts or breaking any sort of rules.

+Please note that this might not **always** work because OpenAI actively tries to patch these.
+I do not encourage breaking OpenAI tos.
+My only use for this is to get more accurate responses because OpenAI's chatgpt seems to just be one-sided despite being an AI.